Kinto/kinto/docs/overview.rst

 Comparison with other solutions
 ===============================

-Before we started on Yet Another Data Storage Service, we took a look at what was already out there, with a view to extending an existing community project (rather than reinventing the wheel).
-In the end, the solutions we reviewed didn't quite solve the problems we had - notably regarding fine-grained permission settings.
+Before we started building our own data storage service, we took a look at what was already out there.
+Our initial intent was to use and possibly extend an existing community project rather than reinventing the wheel.

+However, since none of the existing solutions we tried was a perfect fit for the problems we needed to solve, notably regarding fine-grained permissions, we started our own stack using the experience we gained from building Firefox Sync.

 What follows is a comparison table showing how Kinto stacks up compared to some other projects in this space.

 ===========================  ======  ======  ========  =======  ==============
 Project                      Kinto   Parse   Firebase  CouchDB  Remote-Storage